Love Is the Drug (film): Release

 Love Is the Drug debuted as an entry in the January 2006 Slamdance Film Festival.
-It was given a limited theatrical release in Seattle, Washington on October 6, 2006.
+It was given a limited theatrical release in Seattle, Washington, on October 6, 2006.
 It was released to Region 4 DVD in Australia.

 Reception

 Love Is the Drug holds a rating of 60% and an average rating of 5.2 out of 10 on the film aggregate site Rotten Tomatoes, based on reviews from five critics.
 Variety's Justin Chang called the film "darkly compelling" and a "smartly acted and strikingly confident feature", he praised the cinematography and screenplay.
 He also praised Caplan's performance as Sara and felt Cotrona was "explosively charismatic", but he criticized the film's ending as "repetitive and overwrought" and found that the final moments "played like a cheap stunt".
 While Seattle Times reviewer Ted Fry praised the film as a "small, earnest and generally well-acted movie [that] infuses a horrifying sense of realism in the sexual and drug-fueled behavior of kids who believe they are mature beyond their years", he also criticized the characters as being hard to identify or sympathize with and found Johah's eventual actions to be "unpleasantly erratic".
 Soren Andersen of The News Tribune panned the film, feeling the characters were sympathetic.
-In particular, he felt Sara was "vapid" and Lucas a "Robert Downey, Jr. doppelgänger" and "heartlessly manipulative substance abuser".
-The Seattle Post-Intelligencer's Bill White gave the film a grade of "D" and stated that Lester "aim[ed] for an edgy teen melodrama and finishe[d] with something less than a spineless horror flick".
-In particular, he felt the ending was "as predictable as it is improbable" and stated that it seemed like "an alternate ending to 'Beyond the Valley of the Dolls,' shot by the gaffers during a meal break."
+In particular, he felt Sara was "vapid" and Lucas a "Robert Downey Jr. doppelgänger" and "heartlessly manipulative substance abuser".
+The Seattle Post-Intelligencers Bill White gave the film a grade of D on an A+ to F scale and stated that Lester "aim[ed] for an edgy teen melodrama and finishe[d] with something less than a spineless horror flick".
+In particular, he felt the ending was "as predictable as it is improbable" and stated that it seemed like "an alternate ending to Beyond the Valley of the Dolls shot by the gaffers during a meal break".